 Description The main facade of the building is set back from the frontage line by an elevated terrace or a sunken lightcourt.
 This Type buffers residential, retail or service uses from urban sidewalks and removes the private yard from public encroachment.

-Size Width: 5-foot minimum

-Height:

-landing above sidewalk: 6-foot maximum landing below sidewalk: 6-foot maximum

-A short fence may be placed along the builtto-line or setback where it is not defined by a building.
+Size Width: 5-foot minimum Height: landing above sidewalk: 6-foot maximum landing below sidewalk: 6-foot maximum Design A short fence may be placed along the built-Standards a building.